Pavinberg/Cinter/README.md

 ![example](example.png)

 After launching, Cinter maintains a C source file `cinter.c` including commonly used head files (although now is few) and main function.
-When a statement is input to REPL, it will be wrote in the right place in `cinter.c` and build&run depending on the situation.
+When a statement is input to REPL, it will be written in the right place in `cinter.c` and build&run depending on the situation.

 ## Developing

-The project has just started and only has preliminary functions.
+The project has just started with only preliminary functions.
 Besides, it is my first open source project and any advice is well welcome.